 ETL testing can be automated to keep up with the changing business requirements, especially when testing complex ETL flows.
 Automated ETL testing tools simplify this task by eliminating the hassle of writing scripts and efficiently executing repeatable processes.
+Now that we know what ETL testing is let’s find out why it’s needed.

-Addressing the challenges in the ETL pipeline early-on can prevent project delays and costly overheads.
+Addressing the challenges in the ETL pipeline early on can prevent project delays and costly overheads.
 And ETL testing ensures smooth execution of the flow.
 However, the tester should have a clear grasp of the business requirements before starting the test.

 To make sure your ETL test runs smoothly, watch out for these challenges: